 Since the start of lockdown, buying habits have changed, and brands have had to adapt their approach and their messaging accordingly.
 The good news is that public relations and marketing still continue to play a critical role during the pandemic.
 Brands all over the world still need to invest in creating an effective communications strategy, either by themselves or with the help of PR professionals.

-PR professionals, like the team at Pressfarm, are experts in understanding trends and know how to help companies obtain media coverage in the midst of change.
+PR professionals, like the team at Pressfarm, are experts in understanding trends and know-how to help companies obtain media coverage in the midst of change.
 Pressfarm’s PR experts and writers work with companies to build effective PR strategies to help these brands survive in the midst of change.
-The team at Pressfarm is also skilled at creating relevant, newsworthy content.
-Which can be sent to journalists or media outlets or used as optimized content in search engine results.
+The team at Pressfarm is also skilled at creating relevant, newsworthy content that can be sent to journalists or media outlets or used as optimized content in search engine results.